farahtemraz/NewsletterApplication/README.md

 ![OAuth2](/Screenshots/ConfigureOAuth2.png)

 The sencond part is sending the email itself, which is done using Nodemailer.
-The recipients of the mail are statically defined in the code (mailList array) in case you want to change them to test receiving the email on your personal email.
+The recipients of the mail are statically defined in the code (mailList array).
+In case you want to test receiving the email on your personal email, simply add it to the mailList array shown in the snapshot bellow.

 ![MailList](/Screenshots/mailList.png)

-The template of the email itself is defined in `/templates/newsletterTemplate.ts` which is the HTML code that makes up the way the email looks like and what information it includes.
+The template of the email itself is defined in `/templates/newsletterTemplate.ts` which is the HTML template that makes up the way the email looks like and what information it includes.

 #### 2. client.ts